barryclark/jekyll-now/_posts/2017-12-08-LinkSmart-IoT-Hackathon-2018-Part-1.md

 With the following configuration, Device Gateway executes the Python script every 120 seconds and exposes the resulting data over two protocols:

 * MQTT: Publishes the sensor data to the given topic.
-The MQTT broker was configured  in step a.
+The MQTT broker was configured in Device Gateway configuration step.

-* REST: Exposes a REST endpoint to GET the latest collected data.
-The HTTP server was configured in the  step a.
-E.g for getting data: `curl http://<hostname>:8080/rest/dht22/measurements`
+* REST: Exposes an HTTP endpoint to GET the latest collected data.
+The HTTP server was configured in Device Gateway configuration step.
+The endpoint will be constructed as `<server-address>/<rest-location>/<sensor-device-name>/<resource-name>`.
+In this example, it will be http://<hostname>:8080/rest/dht22/measurements.

 ```json
 {